mxnctblt/holbertonschool-web_back_end/MySQL_Advanced/README.md

 - Column names must be: band_name and lifespan (in years)
 - You should use attributes formed and split for computing the lifespan
 - Your script can be executed on any database

+### Task 4.
+Buy buy buy

+Write a SQL script that creates a trigger that decreases the quantity of an item after adding a new order.

+Quantity in the table items can be negative.

+Context: Updating multiple tables for one action from your application can generate issue: network disconnection, crash, etc… to keep your data in a good shape, let MySQL do it for you!